 From the second version of Hadoop , the modular architecture allows to accept new calculation modules like Hadoop File System (HDFS) and Map Reduce.
 This is the way Apache-developed Spark , younger than Map Reduce, overtakes it little by little.
 Spark can be executed over Hadoop and over NoSQL numerous bases.
 Project experienced these last years a fast development and received the approval of a big part of the community of developers.

-Google and Facebook very early faced problems of volumetry of their data, that is why they quite naturally became two structuring actors of Big Data.
+Google and Facebook very early faced problems of volumetry of their data, that is why they quite naturally became two structuring actors of the domain.
 They are the most capable actors to correctly and quickly treat these volumes of data.
-Since the beginning Big Data interests the giants of the IT sector, software publishers, historical software integrators on the waiters of companies.
-The “early adopters” of Big Data are, for example, Oracle, SAP, IBM or Microsoft, which (regarding to the potential of this market) certainly launched out a little later than Google and Facebook, but still benefit from the wave of growth of Big Data.
-A zoom on the largest Big actors Data in 2016.
+Since the beginning it interests the giants of the IT sector, software publishers, historical software integrators on the waiters of companies.
+The “early adopters” are, for example, Oracle, SAP, IBM or Microsoft, which (regarding to the potential of this market) certainly launched out a little later than Google and Facebook, but still benefit from the wave of growth of Big Data.

-Amazon Amazon became one of the biggest actors of Big Data when it offered in 2009 Amazon Web Services with a Google-comparable technology called Elastic Map Reduce.
+Amazon became one of the biggest actors of the domain when it offered in 2009 Amazon Web Services with a Google-comparable technology called Elastic Map Reduce.
 This technology has the advantage to separate data exploration from Hadoop clusters implementing, management or adjustment.
-The advent of Cloud Computing launched by Amazon enables the brand to be more powerful in Big Data sector by massively democratizing it.
+The advent of Cloud Computing launched by Amazon enables the brand to be more powerful in the sector by massively democratizing it.
 But the cost of migration and exit strategy is very high.

 IBM like the other big actors of the Web started exploring Big Data by integrating in its services some Hadoop and Map Reduce bricks of treatment.